bitcoindevkit/bitcoindevkit.org/docs/_blog/first_bdk_taproot_tx.md

 ## rust-miniscript

-Moving on to rust-miniscript: once again, most of the work required to support Taproot had already been done by sanket1729, but this time I was working with very "early" prototype-like code, so I was prepared to make some changes to the code to get it to work how I wanted.
+Moving on to [rust-miniscript]: once again, most of the work required to support Taproot had already been done by [sanket1729], but this time I was working with very "early" prototype-like code, so I was prepared to make some changes to the code to get it to work how I wanted.

 Instead of showing one big diff I will talk about the commits individually, which I think will help making more clear what I was doing.

-Once again, you can find all the commits referenced here in my rust-miniscript `taproot` branch.
+Once again, you can find all the commits referenced here in [my rust-miniscript `taproot` branch][rust-miniscript-taproot].

 ```
 $ git show 34cf15b